Austin Crute

-Austin Crute (born October 24, 1995) is an American actor and singer best known for his roles in the Netflix series Daybreak and the films Booksmart and They/Them.
+Austin Crute (born October 24, 1995) is an American actor best known for his roles in the Netflix series Daybreak and the films Booksmart and They/Them.

 Biography

 Crute was born into a religious family, the son of a pastor in Norcross, Georgia.
-In 2011-2012, at age 15, Crute appeared as a contestant on the reality competition Majors & Minors and subsequently, the musical album which arose out of the show.
+In 2011–2012, at age 15, Crute appeared as a contestant on the reality competition Majors & Minors and subsequently, the musical album which arose out of the show.
 He graduated high school from Greater Atlanta Christian School in 2014.
 He graduated from New York University in 2018.
 He portrayed Alan in the 2019 coming of age film Booksmart, Olivia Wilde's directorial debut and Wesley Fists in the post-apocalyptic Netflix series Daybreak.
 He previously had a guest appearance as "Black Justin Bieber" in an episode of the FX series Atlanta.

-Crute is openly gay, and played LGBTQ characters in Booksmart, Daybreak, and They/Them.
+Crute is gay, and played LGBTQ characters in Booksmart, Daybreak, They/Them and The Greatest Hits.

-As a recording artist Crute has released the track "Ungodly".
+As a recording artist, Crute has released the track "Ungodly".